Flammable Liquid Storage and Handling

 These regulations also provide an option for wood cabinets.
 1910.106(d)(3)(ii)(b) states that wood cabinets must be constructed in the following manner:

 - Bottom, top and sides of cabinet must be constructed of exterior-grade plywood at least one inch thick

 - Plywood must not break down or delaminate under fire conditions

-- Joints shall be rebutted and fastened in two directions with flathead wood screws
+- Joints shall be rabbetted and fastened in two directions with flathead wood screws

-- When more than one door is used, they must have a rebutted overlap of not less than one inch
+- When more than one door is used, they must have a rabbetted overlap of not less than one inch

-In addition to the requirements listed above, the UFC also requires self-closing doors.
+In addition to the requirements listed above, in some areas of the country where the IFC is followed, well-fitted and self-closing doors are also required.
 Most local authorities use one or more of these standards as a foundation for establishing local codes—it’s recommended that the authority having jurisdiction (AHJ) be contacted for specific guidance.

 - 25 gallons of Category 1 liquids in containers